CaptainASIC/FusionLoom/README.md

 - **v0.9**: Content management systems (images, documents)
 - **v1.0**: Note integration and full ecosystem connectivity

+## Known Issues

+- **Ollama Model Downloads**: When using Ollama integration, you must first attempt a new chat and then answer "yes" to the automatic download prompt.
+After doing this, the model list will populate with all downloaded models, and new models can be downloaded as well.

 ## Acknowledgements

 - Streamlit for the graphical installer